Eclipses in mythology and culture: Classical Greco-Roman mythology

-Plutarch associated the birth of Romulus, his foundation of Rome, and his death with three solar eclipses.
-Scholars have attempted to substantiate these mythological claims by through modern astronomical computation, and have not been able to find eclipses on the dates traditionally given for these events.
+Plutarch associated the birth of Romulus, the foundation of Rome, and his death with three solar eclipses.
+Scholars have attempted to substantiate these mythological claims through modern astronomical computation, and have not been able to find eclipses on the dates traditionally given for these events.
+Plutarch's eclipse associations are therefore generally treated by modern scholars as part of the mythic elaboration of Rome's foundation story rather than as historically reliable astronomical records.